idocx/ValenceSolver/ReadMe.md

 Example:

-For detailed code please refer to example/example.py.
-The script examples.py read in our current database and add a new field `valence` in the `composition` field for each material.
+For detailed code please refer to example/example_for_reactions.py.
+The script examples_for_reactions.py read in our current database and add a new field `valence` in the `composition` field for each material as following.
 The returned value would be as following if the valence could be solved.
 The `valence` is a list because there could be multiple composition instances when there are variables in the formula.
-Each element in the `valence` filed is a dict which specify the valence state, values for variables and corresponding composition.
+Each element in the `valence` filed is a dict which specify the valence state and values for variables.
 Sometimes, the valence state is not solved successfully.
 The value of `valence` would be None.

     'composition': [
         { 'amount': '1.0',